 These days, at least on typical mass-market cruise lines, you pay shore prices for a wide variety of snacks.
 Perhaps the most galling is paying $1.25 to $1.50 for a soda from a dispenser.
 According to what I find online, the cost of serving a 20-ounce cup of soda from a fountain is around 20 to 25 cents, including soda, cup, ice, and straw.
 The same goes for expensive ice cream concoctions and other snacks.
 Cruising is supposed to include food service, and that should include ordinary snacks.
 Charging anything for them, and especially charging landside prices, is a rip-off.- Ed

-If you are planning a holiday and want the all-Inclusive atmosphere of not reaching for your wallet while on holiday, please book an all-inclusive holiday.
-Extra’s are not included in cruises, this keeps the cost down for everyone, and honestly, I’m happy for that.
-You fare covers three meals a day, but anything outside of that must be paid for.
+If you are planning a holiday and want the all-inclusive atmosphere of not reaching for your wallet while on holiday, please book an all-inclusive holiday.
+Extra’s are not included in cruises, this keeps the cost down for everyone, and honestly, I’m happy about that.
+Your fare covers three meals a day, but anything outside of that must be paid for.

 Recommended Shore Shopping

 This one is a riff on the more general souvenir category.
 Many ships allow locally based “port lecturers” to board and supposedly provide information and “insider” hints about what to do onshore.
 For the most part, these folks are really shills for onshore merchants who pay for mentions.
 The more honest cruise lines call them “shopping ambassadors” (a wonderfully creative euphemism) to distinguish them from genuine local authorities that the cruise line might also arrange.-Ed